terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 ```

 ### _searchRequest (async)

-Returns results from a elasticsearch query object.
+Returns results from a custom elasticsearch query

 `WARNING: _searchRequest is an internal api and likely to change.`